Before starting the thesis

 • Create a clear research question concerning your topic.

-2. Design keywords
+2. Identify keywords

 • Consider the key concepts and synonyms.